Summer is Here: Is Your Pool Gate Properly Secured?

 Whether you have a private backyard pool or manage a community or public pool, safety is surely your main concern.
 Security measures should always include a gate and a gate lock and there are several options to consider.

-In the period between Memorial Day and Labor Day at least 163 children under the age of 15 fatally drowned in swimming pools or spas last year, according to the U.S. Consumer Product Safety Commission.
 Although it has been improving over the past two years, Pennsylvania used to rank fourth in the country the amount of drowning deaths and near-drownings in pools and spas.
 Unfortunately, last year saw a record number of drownings in New Jersey.
 However, you can make your pool secure and help bring these grim statistics down.

-But a fence alone does not guarantee that kids won’t go in the water.
+- Self-Closing Pool Gates – A fence alone does not guarantee that kids won’t go in the water.
 It should have a gate that closes and latches automatically.
 Magnetic gate latches ensure that the gate closes after every entry and exit to the pool area, preventing unsupervised children from accessing the area.
 Self-closing and self-latching gates are required in the state of Pennsylvania and many other states.

-Pool Gate Locks
+Types of Pool Gate Locks

 In addition to an automatic closing feature, the gate must have a locking device to keep trespassers and unsupervised kids from accessing the pool.
 There is a wide range of effective locking mechanisms designed to secure pool areas.